antonioSF/css/README.md

 **[Back to top](#table-of-contents)**

 ## Grid
-The Grid is a very powerfull CSS module that allow developers to easily build website layouts.
+The Grid is a very powerful CSS module that allow developers to easily build website layouts.
 It defines a two-dimensional grid-based layout system - **columns** and **rows** - optimized for user interface design.

 Although CSS Grid is easy enough to understand, it can be hard to master.
 It has [18 new properties](https://css-tricks.com/snippets/css/complete-guide-grid/) plus other concepts you've never heard of anywhere else in CSS.